dimonier/tg2md/README.md

 In Obsidian, all links between the channel/group posts are converted to wiki links, all photos and other media display embedded in pages like in Telegram.

+## easy usage on Windows

+### For chats with alias
+I.e. for chats where links to messages look like https://t.me/samuprav/342

+1. Put `tg2md.py` and `tg2md-link_alias.bat` to the same folder where `result.json` and other exported stuff resides.
+2. Edit `tg2md-link_alias.bat` and replace `<chat_alias>` with actual chat alias (like `samuprav` in the example above).
+3. Run `tg2md-link_alias.bat`. `posts` subfolder containing posts will be created by the script.
+4. Check the result by opening the folder as vault in Obsidian.
+5. If the result is OK for you and links inside the vault work fine, delete `tg2md-link_alias.bat`, `tg2md.py`, and `result.json`.

+### For private chats or chats without alias

+I.e. for chats where links to messages look like https://t.me/c/5345344532/342

+1. Put `tg2md.py` and `tg2md.bat` to the same folder where result.json and other exported stuff resides.
+2. Run `tg2md.py`.  `posts` subfolder containing posts will be created by the script.
+3. Check the result by opening the folder as vault in Obsidian.
+4. If the result is OK for you and links inside the vault work fine, delete `tg2md-link_alias.bat`, `tg2md.py`, and `result.json`.

 ## basic usage

 Firstly you need to export your channel history from Telegram Desktop app.